tomcarver16/ADSearch/README.md

   -p, --password      Attempts to authenticate to AD with the given password.

-  -i, --ip            If set will attempt a remote bind to the ip address.
-This option requires the domain option to be set to a valid DC on the IP address
+  -h, --hostname      If set will attempt a remote bind to the hostname.
+This option requires the domain option to be set to a valid DC on the hostname.
+Will allow an IP address to be used as well.

-  -p, --port          (Default: 389) If set will attempt a remote bind to the port based on the IP.
+  -p, --port          (Default: 636) If set will attempt a remote bind to the port based on the IP.

   -d, --domain        The domain controller we are connecting to in the FQDN format.
 If left blank then all other connection options are ignored and the lookups are done locally.

+  --insecure          (Default: false) If set will communicate over port 389 and not use SSL

   --help              Display this help screen.